 Day 7: Historic Villages of the Adriatic Coast

 Next we visit the historic towns of the Adriatic Coast including Zadar, Sibenik, Trogir and Split.
 Zadar, the ancient capital of Dalmatia and a beautiful example of a Venetian old town; picturesque Sibenik and the medieval architecture of the buildings of Trogir.
 The old part of the town of Spilt includes a beautiful Roman Palace.

 We board a high speed catamaran for the island of Hvar where we have a walking tour through the narrow streets to the 15th Century Franciscan Monastery followed by a visit to the Renaissance Cloister.
-We visit St Stephen's Cathedral and the Arsenal, a thick-walled fortress overlooking the harbor, where Europe's oldest community theater opened in 1612.
+Visit St Stephen's Cathedral and the Arsenal, a thick-walled fortress overlooking the harbor where Europe's oldest community theater opened in 1612.
 Enjoy free time to meander.
 Later we board a ferry for the one hour ride to the island of Korcula.

 Bosnia and Herzegovina

 A breathtaking drive from to the small village of Medugorje which in recent times has become an important religious pilgrimage site.